EecyB/EecyB.org/README.md

 # EecyB.org
-We are privately owned small organization.
+We are a privately owned small organization.
 The main purpose is the development of graphical interfaces, synthetic data generation, tensorflow supported test suite and software that helps to improve optical interfaces beween: data -> NAI -> human <-> information.

 - Owners